Privacy

 1. Purpose and scope

 The NDIS Quality and Safeguards Commission (NDIS Commission) is an independent agency established to improve the quality and safety of NDIS supports and services.
-The NDIS Commission’s Privacy Policy sets out how the NDIS Commission will collect, hold and disclose personal and sensitive information in accordance with privacy laws.
+The NDIS Commission must comply with the Australian Privacy Principles (APPs) contained in Schedule 1 of the Privacy Act 1988 (Cth) (Privacy Act).

 Under APP 1, the NDIS Commission is required to manage personal information in an open and transparent way.
+Our Privacy Policy outlines:

 • the type of personal information we collect and hold